mykhani/device-tree-guide/README.md

 In other words, the system's pinmux state depends on which drivers have been loaded or activated.

-If there's a requirement that system pins need to be in a certain default state on boot, irrespective of the drivers loaded, then there is a little trick for it.
+If there's a requirement that system pins need to be in a certain default state on boot, irrespective of the number of drivers loaded, then there is a little trick for it.

 This can be done by defining a new ```pinctrl-group``` that consists of all the static pins and setting the ```pin-controller``` node as the ```pinctrl-client``` of itself.
 For example:
 ```